ChartIQ/chartiq-react-app/react-components/README.md

 ### Adding your own LookupDriver

-The chart configuration includes the default Lookup.ChartIQ implementation but you can substitute your own lookup driver to power symbol searches.
+The chart configuration includes the default Lookup.ChartIQ implementation, but you can substitute your own lookup driver to power symbol searches.

 ```jsx
 import Chart from '@chartiq/react-components'